mespada829/Cheatsheet-DNS-TLS-Etc/README.md

 In a nutshell 🥜 DNS will convert a hostname / domain like www.google.com into a computer-friendly IP Addresss.

-## Four DNS Servers are involved in the process of loading a website:
+## Four DNS Servers that are involved in the process:

 **DNS Recursor:**
 Is the first stop in a DNS query 🛑